PROJECT WORK

 Incomplete space closure during orthodontic treatment

-Dilacerations, delayed or abnormal root development of associated permanent teeth
+Dilacerations, delayed or abnormal root development of

 Root resorption of adjacent teeth